-The CFS is an efficient and cost-effective method for collecting follow-up information for education, employment and training program participants.
+The CFS is an efficient and cost-effective method for collecting longitudinal outcomes for education, employment, and training program participants.
 The extensive use of administrative records and automated matching systems allows the costs to be held below that of any system that would rely upon phone or mail surveys to collect similar data.

 The cost-effectiveness of the CFS can also be evaluated in terms of the benefit that the data provide to the participating entities.
-The system generates employment and wage data without the use of telephone or mail surveys.
+The system generates matching employment and wage data for participants without the use of telephone or mail surveys.
 Benefits include time saved not having to produce mail and analyze responses from program participants, making the return on investment invaluable.

-Several of the contributing agencies have utilized the information available through CFS to help meet a variety of state and federal performance, policy and evaluation initiatives.
-The North Carolina Community College System has utilized the information to help in meeting federal performance requirements for the U.S. Department of Education including the National Reporting System for Adult Education programs and the Perkins IV core indicators.
-In addition, the Community College System utilized data from CFS in the development of performance measures system for North Carolina's 58 Community Colleges.
-This includes the development of an employment measure that will be utilized as part of the NCCCS' performance system to assess post-completion employment outcomes.
+Several of the contributing agencies have utilized the information available through CFS to help meet a variety of state and federal performance, policy, and evaluation initiatives.
+The North Carolina Community College System (NCCCS) has utilized the information to help in meeting federal performance requirements for the U.S. Department of Education including the National Reporting System for Adult Education programs and the Perkins IV core indicators.
+In addition, they utilized data from CFS in the development of a performance measures system for North Carolina's 58 Community Colleges including an employment measure that will be utilized to assess post-completion employment outcomes.

-The University of North Carolina has utilized information through CFS to support internal analyses, assist in strategic planning and provide employment related information to the UNC Board of Governors in its program review process.
-The UNC web-based electronic dashboard contains a variety of enrollment and graduation statistics including a link to the employment and wage outcomes in the NC TOWER web portal.
+The University of North Carolina System (UNC) has utilized information through CFS to support internal analyses, assist in strategic planning and provide employment-related information to the UNC Board of

+Governors in its program review process.
+The UNC dashboard2 contains a variety of enrollment and graduation statistics including a link to the employment and wage outcomes in the NC TOWER web portal.

 In addition, information from the CFS is utilized by agency partners in meeting state and federal performance and evaluation initiatives.
 These efforts have included the use of CFS data in assessing the provision of services to participants as well as the evaluation of employment and wage outcomes.
 CFS data is often utilized to support economic development activities in the state and assist stakeholders to make informed decisions for business recruitment and expansion.
+Career development programs across the state in both higher education and high schools also use the data.